 "If you ask my Mum she'll tell you I always liked taking things apart and putting them back together.
 Pretty much that's what we've done at Box." - Dan Heyworth, CEO

 Box broke down the barriers and brought all of the talent - architects, builders, designers, project managers, estimators - into one big family, under one roof.
-They quickly proved that with all of the disciplines working together they could build their modernist houses faster and cheaper and most importantly, without conflict because like Dan says, "there’s only one person to point the finger at during the whole process."
+They quickly proved that with all of the disciplines working together they could build their modernist houses with less risk for their client and most importantly, with less conflict because "there’s only one person to point the finger at during the whole process."

 The beautiful houses Box creates are focussed on design and architecture but with a solid pragmatic vein running through them.
-That approach manages to save clients a heap of money.
-As Dan points out "You'd never go to Ferrari and ask them to design you a one-off car, so we use similar detailing and same parts from house to house.
+That approach manages to save clients time and money while delivering a client centric design and high quality finish.
+As Dan points out "You'd never go to Ferrari and ask them to design you a one-off car, so we use similar detailing and the same elements from house to house.
 For instance, most of our windows are full height so we already know how to detail that."